leeyunkang/android_application_simple_labtest/README.md

 4. **Select the size** of the product.
 5. The app will automatically calculate the subtotal, VAT, and total cost.

+## Note:

-## Note:ding on the actual application.
+- The specific features and functionalities might vary depending on the actual application.
 - This example uses the information provided in the image, but the actual app might have additional features or variations in calculations.